 The Swedish Migration Agency cooperates with the IOM (International Organization for Migration), which is represented in most of the countries where the reestablishment support is paid out.
 In these cases, the money will be paid out by the IOM.
 Before you leave Sweden you will be given a telephone number for the IOM’s office in your country of origin.
 When you have arrived in your country of origin, you will need to call them and make an appointment for the reestablishment support to be paid to you.

-If you return to the Central African Republic, Eritrea, Yemen, Palestine or Syria, the support is instead paid out through a bank transfer after you have returned to your country of origin.
+If you return to the Central African Republic, Eritrea, Yemen or Palestine, the support is instead paid out through a bank transfer after you have returned to your country of origin.

 The amount of the support